UPPMAX/R-python-julia-matlab-HPC/docs/julia/introJulia.rst

     - There may be breakout rooms used in the Zoom for the hands-ons.
 You will be randomly assigned to one of them.

-.. admonition:: Collabration document HackMD
+.. admonition:: Collabration document HackMD (TOFIX)

     - Use the HackMD page for the workshop with your questions.
         - https://hackmd.io/@bclaremar/HPC-python